 Canon’s upcoming flagship DSLR to be powered by DIGIC 7 processor

 The newly-leaked Canon 1D X Mark II specs include a DIGIC 7 image processor.
 Many sources have suspected that the DSLR will employ dual DIGIC 6 processors or a DIGIC 7 version.
-According to a trusted source, the latter will be available in the camera.
-It will be necessary for the increase in megapixels and to still provide a quick continuous shooting mode.
+According to a trusted source

 On a previous occasion, the rumor mill has claimed that the shooter will also feature a new autofocus system with more autofocus points than the 1D X. Furthermore, a special technology will be added to the viewfinder for unknown purposes.